elastic/kibana/x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/geo_threshold/readme.md

 }
 ```

-### 6 Start the map to index the boundaries
+### 7 Create map to monitor alerts
 - Go to the Maps app
 - Create a new map
-- Using GeoJSON Upload, upload the geojson located in the folder of the previously
+- Using GeoJSON Upload, upload the geojson file located in the folder of the previously
 cloned `mta_tracks` repo: `nyc-neighborhoods.geo.json`.
 Accept all of the default
 settings.
+- You may want to click your newly added layer and select "Fit to data" so you can see the
+boundaries you've added.
 _ When finished uploading and adding the layer, save the map using a name of your
 choice.
 - Keep the Maps tab open, you'll come back to this

-### 7. Create index pattern for generated tracks
+### 8. Create index pattern for generated tracks
-- Go to the index pattern tab to create a new index pattern
+- Go to the index pattern tab to create a new index pattern.
-- Set time field to default
+- Give it the index name `mtatracks*`
+- For `Time field` select `@timestamp`
-- Repeat for new index pattern: `tracks`
+- Click `Create index pattern`
-- Leave tab open, you'll come back to this
+- Leave this tab open, you'll come back to this

-### 8. Create threshold alert
+### 9. Create threshold alert
-- Go to `Stack management` > `Alerts & Actions` > `Create Alert` > `Tracking threshold`
+- Go to the Alerts tab and click `Create Alert` > `Tracking threshold`
-- Fill out top and middle sections. _Should_ flow somewhat logically.
-Do set both
-`Check every` and `Notify every` to `2 seconds`
+- Fill the side bar form top to bottom.
+This _should_ flow somewhat logically.
+In the top section, set both `Check every` and `Notify every` to `2 seconds`
+- Enter a `Delayed evaluation offset` of `1` minute
+- The default settings for `Select Entity` will mostly be correct.
+Select `mta_tracks*`
+as the index you'd like to track.
+Use the defaults populated under
+`Select entity` > `INDEX`, update `Select entity` > `BY` to `vehicle_ref`.
+- `WHEN ENTITY` can be left as `entered`
+- For `Select boundary` > `INDEX`, select `nyc-neighborhoods` and all populated defaults.
+- Under `Actions`, create an `Index` action, then create an `Index connector`.
+When it
-- Create index connector (any name is fine).
-For index name, use the one we created
+prompts you for a name, you can just call it `index connector` .
+For index name, use the one we
-earlier in dev tools: `manhattan_mta_alerts`
+created earlier in dev tools: `manhattan_mta_alerts`.
+Accept the provided defaults and save.
-- For document structure, use:
+- Under `Document to index`, use the following structure:
 ```
 {
     "CrossingEntityId": "{{entityId}}",
-    "CrossingTimeOfDetection": "{{timeOfDetection}}",
     "CrossingLine": "{{crossingLine}}",
     "AfterCrossingPointId": "{{toEntityLocation}}",
     "AfterCrossingPointLocation": "{{toEntityDateTime}}",